 I am a mom and step-mom of 7, and a “nana” of 18.
-I am also a nurse and work at Riverstone Health Clinic in Billings.
+I am also a retired nurse.
 My husband, Jim, and I have sponsored and visited kids from different countries for many years.
 We have been on several mission trips to Brazil and Ethiopia, believing that the people you think you are impacting actually turn your life completely around and change your world forever.

 Brian is a real estate investor and business entrepreneur.
 Brian worked in the oil and gas industry for 3 years as a health, safety, and environmental trainer before buying a property management company, which he currently operates out of Watford City, North Dakota.
 Brian has a Bachelor’s degree from Montana State University in Health and Human Performance and Mass Communication.
 He has been involved in mission work for 5 years, serving on various projects in Brazil and Ethiopia.